epfl-lara/stainless/core/src/sphinx/neon.rst

-Before we delve into the details of particular proof techniques, it is worth revisiting a guiding principle for writing proofs -- whether it be in Leon, by hand, or using some other form of mechanized proof checker -- namely to *modularize* proofs, i.e. to split the proofs of complex propositions into manageable *sub-goals*.
+Before we delve into the details of particular proof techniques, it is worth revisiting a guiding principle for writing proofs -- whether it be in Stainless, by hand, or using some other form of mechanized proof checker -- namely to *modularize* proofs, i.e. to split the proofs of complex propositions into manageable *sub-goals*.
 This can be achieved in various ways.